The ultimate guide to Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios in Orlando (updated for 2025)

 The Millennium Falcon: Smugglers Run ride is in the back of the Star Wars land, and no matter which entrance you choose, the reveal of turning a corner and seeing the Millennium Falcon will take your breath away (Photo: Abigail Nilsson)

-Star Wars: Galaxy’s Edge is the newest and most immersive land at Disney’s Hollywood Studios.
-There are two entrances to the Star Wars land, one at the back of Toy Story Land and the other past Muppet Vision 3D on Grand Avenue.
-The Toy Story Land entrance is closest to the Star Wars: Rise of the Resistance ride, while the Grand Avenue entrance puts you closer to the Galaxy’s Edge shops and restaurants.
+Star Wars: Galaxy’s Edge is one of the immersive lands at Disney’s Hollywood Studios.
+There are two entrances to the Star Wars-themed land.
+One is at the back of Toy Story Land and the other is past Muppet Vision 3D on Grand Avenue.
+The Toy Story Land entrance is closest to the Millennium Falcon: Smugglers Run attraction, while the Grand Avenue entrance puts you closer to Star Wars: Rise of the Resistance.
+All the shops and restaurants are located in the middle section of the land.

 Shopping at Star Wars: Galaxy’s Edge in Orlando